 Yet all the other stuff (on the graph) might feel ok.
 If their partner tells them that they love them and they fancy them and they spend some good times together then it might feel like a nice loving, caring, trusting, supportive relationship.
 If someone feels unsafe and has no personal control then they can cling to the best in the relationship because that’s all they feel that they have.
 Being single is better than being in an abusive relationship.

-It might mean that they forget all the bad stuff, or not realise what is happening.
+These two or three good things might mean that they forget all the bad stuff, or not realise what is happening.
 When friends or family tell them that they are worried about them they will focus on all the good things and not hear their concerns.
 An abusive partner may even be able to convince them that their friends and family don’t care or love them and will convince them that they only need one person.
 Occasional gifts or romantic gestures might convince them that their partner is lovely after all.

 Abuse also happens in teenage relationships more than we might think.